 What happens when I have applied?

 Your application will be taken to a panel which will decide if it is suitable for funding.
-The panel meet every month and you will find out within two weeks of the panel meeting if your application has been successful or not.
+The panel meet regularly and you will find out within two weeks of the panel meeting if your application has been successful or not.

 If you are successful we will write or email you and tell you and we'll send you a Conditions of Grant form.
 We need to have your signed Conditions of Grant form back before we can give you the funding.

 If the grant is for you to buy equipment with, you will need to give us evidence (such as a receipt) that you have bought it within six months of getting the grant.
 If you applied for extra staff support time you will need to submit an application form each year if you need ongoing support.
-Your early years improvement advisor can review this with you.
+Your SEND Advisor can review this with you.